In spite of the name, H. influenzae do not cause influenza (the flu).

 Major virulence factors of H. influenzae are:

 The capsular antigen of type b is a polyribosyl ribitol phosphate (PRP).
-The capsule is antiphagocytic and one of the major virulence factor of H. influenzae.
-PRP facilitates invasion of bloodstream and spread of infection by the hematogenous route.
+The capsule is antiphagocytic and one of the major virulence factors of H. influenzae.
+PRP facilitates invasion of the bloodstream and spread of infection by the hematogenous route.

-Adhesion proteins: Adhesin proteins such as HMW1 and HMW2 mediate attachment to the human epithelial cells in the airway.
-Adhesion proteins play major role for the attachment of nontypeable Haemophilus influenzae (NTHi) to the respiratory epithelium which in turn promotes colonization and subsequent epithelial and endothelial invasion by this bacteria.
+Adhesin proteins such as HMW1 and HMW2 mediate attachment to the human epithelial cells in the airway.
+Adhesion proteins play major roles in the attachment of nontypeable Haemophilus influenzae (NTHi) to the respiratory epithelium which in turn promotes colonization and subsequent epithelial and endothelial invasion by this bacteria.

-Lipooligosaccharides (LOS): H. influenzae produces no exotoxins.
-The lipooligosaccharide is the endotoxins which plays role in the attachment and invasiveness of this organism.
-Paralysis of the ciliated respiratory epithelium by LOS thwart its mechanical clearance as a part of non-specific host defense mechanism.
+H. influenzae produces no exotoxins.
+The lipooligosaccharide is the endotoxins that plays role in the attachment and invasiveness of this organism.
+Paralysis of the ciliated respiratory epithelium by LOS thwart its mechanical clearance as a part of a non-specific host defense mechanism.
 In NTHi stains, LOS is a critical factor for defense against host complement.

 Phase variation helps in immune evasion by the modification of outer surface protein of the pathogen which helps the pathogen to adapt to changes in the host environment.
 Hemoglobin bind proteins (HgbA, HgbB, HgBC) and adhesins (OapA, HMW1, HMW2) etc are shown to undergo phase variation.